-This section provides overview, applications, and principles of thermal relays.
+This section provides an overview for thermal relays as well as their applications and principles.
 Also, please take a look at the list of 3 thermal relay manufacturers and their company rankings.

 Table of Contents